 The Outlaw Preacher (4 Book Series) John Andrews

 This is one of the best series I have ever read.
 John Andrews has taken his experiences with the outlaw biker culture in southern California and made them into spirit-filled fiction of the highest order.
 They read like a true tale, but I’m not sure that’s really the case.
 They are wonderful, powerful, transformational fiction.

 The Outlaw Preacher series: Ride from darkness to light with the legendary “Nine Ball” and the notorious Doomsayers outlaw motorcycle club.
 High speed violence and evil relentlessly pursues his soul from the gates of Folsom prison to the wild streets of Southern California.
 Hang on tight as this outlaw biker struggles to break free from his life as a violent marauder to answer the call of God.
 Journey with this death defying evangelist through desolation and pain to the mountaintops of blessing.
 Once you’re in this spiritual warfare street fight, there’s no turning back so grab your helmet, you’ll need it!
 Book 1

 The blurb does not overstate the reality of the story.
-These are three books you’ll want to read.
+These are four books you’ll want to read.
 They’ll bless you!

 The Gifts series by Jen Gentry

 The stories follow the life of Emily Bell and her Aunt Gemma.
 They are remarkable characters.
 Gemma is a deaf and dumb orphan.
 Emily is her niece.
 The tale begins just after Emily’s father dies and she’s left in the care of her aunt.
 Through the grief and strangeness to the 13-year-old, we see something unusual.